jeffskinnerbox/networking-lab/README.md

     web addresses or URLs (ex: `www.google.com`) into their corresponding IP addresses.
     Therefore, people don’t have to remember all the IP addresses of each and every website.
 * Network Types
-    * **VPN -** AVirtual Private Network (VPN) allows for information to be securely sent across a public or unsecure network, such as the Internet.
+    * **VPN -** A Virtual Private Network (VPN) allows for information to be securely sent across a public or unsecure network, such as the Internet.
     Common uses of a VPN are to connect branch offices or remote users to a main office.
-    * **SDN -** A [Software Defined Network (SDN)][25] takes the control plane away from the switch and assign it to a centralised unit called the SDN controller.
+    * **SDN -** A [Software Defined Network (SDN)][25] takes the control plane away from the switch and assign it to a centralized unit called the SDN controller.
-    Hence, a network administrator can shape traffic via a centralised console without having to touch the individual switches.
+    Hence, a network administrator can shape traffic via a centralized console without having to touch the individual switches.

 ## Virtual Networking